sonifydata/twotone.io/_posts/2019-03-11-twotone-workshop-nyc-open-data-week-2019.md

   credit: ''

 ---
 Watch this workshop video to learn about how to use TwoTone to sonify NYC Open Data.
 As an official partner of NYC Open Data Week 2019, Datavized organized a TwoTone launch event on March 5, 2019.
-The public event 'Datavized Workshop: Learn how to use NYC Open Data with TwoTone and Geometric' featured an introduction from the Mayor's Office of Data Analytics and demo of the NYC Open Data Portal and a demo of TwoTone using a sample data set built into the tool (Honey Production in the USA) and sample data set from the NYC Open Data portal (NYC 311 Rodent Complaints from 2010 to Present).
+The public event featured an introduction from the Mayor's Office of Data Analytics and demo of the [NYC Open Data Portal](https://opendata.cityofnewyork.us/how-to/ "Getting Started with Open Data") and a demo of TwoTone using a sample data set built into the tool (Honey Production in the USA) and sample data set from the NYC Open Data portal (NYC 311 Rodent Complaints from 2010 to Present).

 To explore this example in more depth, visit our post on [NYC 311 Rodents Complaints](https://twotone.io/examples/nyc-311-rodent-complaints/ "NYC 311 Rodent Complaints").